abhasup1/live-audio-transcription-insights/README.md

 **Deploy**

 The code is deployed via helm in kubernetes as a fast-api deployment.
-Use the code below :-
+Use the code below to first build image and then deploy :-

 ```
+1) docker build -t spoonshotazureregistry.azurecr.io/spoonshot/hackathon_2022:nov30_v7 .

-helm upgrade --install live-transcription spoonshot-tools/fastapi-solr --version "0.2.57"  -f values-dev.yaml
+2) helm upgrade --install live-transcription spoonshot-tools/fastapi-solr --version "0.2.57"  -f values-dev.yaml

 ```